NixOS/nix.dev/source/guides/recipes/continuous-integration-github-actions.md

 ## Caching builds using GitHub Actions Cache

+> GitHub will shut down the API that Magic Nix Cache uses on February 1st.
+Their new SDK makes it clear they don't want other languages or libraries, like Magic Nix Cache, to interact with their cache.
+For more details: [https://dtr.mn/magic-nix-cache-eol](https://dtr.mn/magic-nix-cache-eol)

 A quick and easy way to speed up CI on any GitHub repository is to use the [Magic Nix Cache][magic-nix-cache].
 The Magic Nix Cache doesn't require any configuration, secrets, or credentials.
 This means the caching benefits automatically work for anyone who forks the repository.